todar/friday-night-update/songs/blessed-be-the-name-of-the-lord.md

 ---
 title: Blessed Be The Name Of The Lord
 artist: Don Moen
-copyright: 1986 Integrity&#39;s Hosanna!
+copyright: 1986 Integrity's Hosanna!
 Music
 ---

 Blessed be the name of the Lord